 Not known for barking, these guys really are perfect for apartment living.
 Your neighbors will barely know you have a dog.
 The most noise you’ll hear from them is when they are sleeping.
 They snore, loudly!

 They truly are the most loyal dog you could wish to meet as they are inherent people pleasers!
-Combine this with their intelligence and the kids can teach them a trick or two.
+Combine this with their intelligence and the kids can teach them a trick or two while training.

 When socialized from a young age, the Frenchton tolerates other pets in the home – just be mindful of their ancestor’s heritage; some can get snappy with dogs they don’t know.